PanosGor/Customer_Segmentation/README.md

 ## INSTRUCTIONS:

 The user of the code names 'Clustering' should change the path and replace it with a valid one for his path of the dataset.

-The code is running just by clicking run
+The code is running just by clicking run.

 Tree classifiers are going to produce some word files in the file of the code and they can be copy and pasted in the following site http://www.webgraphviz.com/ for best visualization.